THOTIACORP/strong_vivarium/README.md

 - Note on image visualization: Since masks are predominantly very dark (almost black), it can be difficult to visually inspect the details directly.
 To address this issue, we developed the `view_mask_debug.py` script — a mask visualization and debugging tool.
 This utility enhances the display of segmentation masks, making it easier to verify and debug the results during analysis.

-&gt; ⚙️ TODO: How can I help with this part?
+> ⚙️ TODO: How can I help with this part?
-&gt; - better adjust the definition of the tail, body and head &gt; - Improve the calculation of the percentage of the size of the animal's parts &gt; - It works for any animal that has a similar structure, for example, cat, dog, fish &gt; - Make eleptic cuts on head and tail
+> - better adjust the definition of the tail, body and head
+> - Improve the calculation of the percentage of the size of the animal's parts
+> - It works for any animal that has a similar structure, for example, cat, dog, fish
+> - Make eleptic cuts on head and tail

 <br>

-&gt; 📁 Control src/functions
+> 📁 Control src/functions

 ---